 - 1 bunch cilantro (garnish)

 - 2 tablespoons ground cumin divided, see recipe notes

 - 2 tablespoons chile powder see recipe notes

 - 1 pkg.
 Sazon Goya Seasoning see recipe notes

 - 1 pkg. corn tortillas see recipe notes

 - 1 can sweet yellow corn drained (optional)

-- Add Rotel tomatoes, green chiles, and half of the chicken broth
+- Add Rotel tomatoes, green chiles, chicken broth, cumin, chile powder and Sazon Goya

 - Black Beans: if you want to add black beans, drain a can and rinse them; add them about 10 minutes before serving; always taste and adjust seasonings after you add anything to the soup